alishalisha/poc-creative-studios/README.md

 # People-of-Color-Led Creative Shops
-A directory of people-of-color-led creative shops.
+A directory of people-of-color-led creative studios and shops.
 Inspired by an email thread, with lots of initial contributions from [@carlyayres](http://twitter.com/carlyayres).

 | Company Name  | People | Capabilities |
 | ------------- | ------------- | ------------- |